joboog/r2ogs6/JOSS/paper.md

 ![Schematic of the `r2ogs6` structure.\label{fig:structure}](r2ogs6_structure_schematic.png)

-The package comes with tutorials demonstrating how to set up and run a single simulation ([here](https://gitlab.opengeosys.org/ogs/tools/r2ogs6/-/blob/master/vignettes/user_workflow_vignette.Rmd)), set up simulation ensembles ([link](https://gitlab.opengeosys.org/ogs/tools/r2ogs6/-/blob/master/vignettes/ensemble_workflow_vignette.Rmd)) and further develop the package ([link](https://gitlab.opengeosys.org/ogs/tools/r2ogs6/-/blob/master/vignettes/dev_workflow_vignette.Rmd)).
+The package comes with tutorials demonstrating how to set up and run a single simulation ([link](https://gitlab.opengeosys.org/ogs/tools/r2ogs6/-/blob/master/vignettes/user_workflow_vignette.Rmd)), set up simulation ensembles ([link](https://gitlab.opengeosys.org/ogs/tools/r2ogs6/-/blob/master/vignettes/ensemble_workflow_vignette.Rmd)) and further develop the package ([link](https://gitlab.opengeosys.org/ogs/tools/r2ogs6/-/blob/master/vignettes/dev_workflow_vignette.Rmd)).
 Furthermore, a seperate repository provides `r2ogs6` scripts to set up `OpenGeoSys 6` benchmarks ([link](https://gitlab.opengeosys.org/ogs/tools/r2ogs6_benchmarks)).

 # Acknowledgements

-This work was funded by the Helmholtz Organization within the context of the project *Digital Earth* (Ref.
+Johannes Boog acknowledges the Helmholtz Organization for funding within the context of the project *Digital Earth* (Ref.
 XXX).
+Furthermore, Johannes Boog and Thomas Kalbacher acknowledge the Helmholtz Centre for Environmental Research--UFZ for additional funding and support.
-We would like to acknowledge the *OpenGeoSys Community* for technical support and for hosting the GitLab server for our development.
+We would like to express our gratitude to the *OpenGeoSys Community* for technical support and for hosting the GitLab server for our development.
-Furthermore, Johannes Boog acknowledges the Helmholtz Centre for Environmental Research--UFZ.
+Furthermore we also like to thank Philipp Schad for additional technical support.

 # References